MichaelPatzer/ReCrystal/README.md

 ✅ **Compatibility with XD2024**
 ReCrystal is now compatible with xdlsm XD2024.

+The handling of atoms in special positions is possible with XDSPOS; implemented in the new ReCrystal version.

 Benefit from the new optimizations, features and bug fixes of the current XD version.

 ✅ **Extended structural dimension**